paulfioravanti/steno-dictionaries/dictionaries/README.md

     new outline make "intuitive sense" for a Plover user: the outline is phonetic and/or the outline _generally_ follows Plover's rules.

-- **Number**: containing number-specific entries that _do not_ currently have a named entry in the main Plover dictionary.
-They are divided into the following dictionary types:
+- **Numbers**: containing number-specific entries that _do not_ currently have a named entry in the main Plover dictionary.
-    - **Number Ordinals**: containing new [ordinal numeral][] entries.
-    - **Number Time**: containing new time-related entries, specifically related to being able to compactly stroke minutes more granularly.
-    - **Number List**: containing new entries specifically covering a use case of "create briefs that add a period after a number and capitalise the next outline".
-    - **Number Other**: containing other number-related entries involving big numbers and hypened-numbers.

 - **Override**: containing dictionaries with outlines where I think an existing Plover outline would be better mapped to another word or phrase.
 Since I